joshbegley/nyt-latest/README.md

 **Is Brisbane Ready to Be the Equal of Sydney and Melbourne?**\
-`Many don’t see Brisbane in the same light as the other two cities, but the Queensland capital is showing it, too, has cultural heft`\
+`Many don’t see Brisbane in the same light as the other two cities, but the Queensland capital is showing it, too, has cultural heft.`\
 https://nytimes.com/2024/09/06/world/australia/brisbane-jean-paul-gaultier.html

 **Fantasy hockey dynasty rankings: Scott Wheeler’s top 100 keepers for 2024-25**\